 So if you're looking for a Weight Watchers friendly, healthy carrot muffin recipe that tastes like carrot cake AND the whole family will love, give this one a try!

-If you’re looking for additional healthy muffin recipes, give my Healthy Banana Chocolate Chip Muffins with Pineapple a try!
+If you're looking for additional healthy muffin recipes that are ideal for both kids and adults, then give my Healthy Banana Chocolate Chip Muffins with Pineapple a try!

 And don't forget my Walnut Bran Muffins!